-Texas Paralegal Career Guide
+Texas Paralegal Career and Salary Guide

-Table of Contents:
+Table of Contents

 - Paralegal Certification

 Texas has no mandatory certification requirements for paralegals.
 This means that there are many paths you can follow to start your career.
 Most paralegals in Texas possess a combination of education, experience (which may include internships), and on-the-job training.
 Others may begin working as document preparers or legal secretaries and be promoted to a paralegal position.

 1. Earn a degree or certificate in paralegal studies.

 Texas has many schools that offer paralegal certification programs, culminating in certificates, associate degrees, and bachelor’s degrees.
 Currently, there are 10 Texas paralegal programs approved by the American Bar Association (ABA).1